Skip navigation

 Key findings

-One-quarter of all mobile subscriptions expected to be 5G at the end of 2024
+Two-thirds of all mobile subscriptions are expected to be 5G at the end of 2031.

-Around 320 service providers have now launched commercial 5G services, and more than 60 have deployed or launched 5G SA.[1]
+Around 390 service providers have now launched commercial 5G services, and more than 90 of those have launched 5G standalone (SA).[1]

 Figure 1: Mobile subscriptions by technology